fenkicorp/calm-dental-care/_fees/nhs.md

 * Income Support
 * Income-based Jobseeker's Allowance
 * Pension Credit Guarantee Credit
-* Universal Credit and meet the criteria
+* <a href="https://www.nhs.uk/using-the-nhs/help-with-health-costs/help-with-health-costs-for-people-getting-universal-credit/" target="blank">Universal Credit</a> and meet the criteria

 If you're entitled to or named on: